Guidelines

 No matching result |

-Occurs when the user performs a search or uses filters and no data matches their criteria. |
+Occurs when the user performs a search or uses filters, and no data matches their criteria. |

 Explain how to adjust the criteria and offer additional help resources. |